top of page

 ree

-• Non-toxic ceramic coating
+• PFAS-free ceramic basket

 Red air fryer cooking plant-based meatballs with chopsticks, removing one

-• 6 cooking presets
+• Very even cooking

 Ceramic-coated white air fryer filled with freshly popped popcorn